npat-efault/picocom/picocom.1.md

 **C-t**

 :   Toggle the DTR line.
 If DTR is up, then lower it.
 If it is down,
     then raise it.
+May not be supported on some systems.

 **C-g**

 :   Toggle the RTS line.
 If RTS is up, then lower it.
 If it is down,
     then raise it.
 Not supported if the flow control mode is RTS/CTS.
-    Only supported in Linux, FreeBSD, OpenBSD, NetBSD, DragonFly and macOS.
+    May not be supported on some systems.

 **C-backslash**